 There's good points and bad points.

-Viking.
-King's Man by Tim Severin My rating: 4 of 5 stars This is in essence, a different look at the Viking 'swords and shields' books that I like reading so much (Robert Low, Giles Kristian, etc).
-If you're simply after swords and shields and bucket-loads of bloody raping and pillaging, this isn't for you.
-This is … Continue reading Review: King's Man
+Series: Viking 3 My version: Paperback Genre: Historical Fiction, Viking Age Publisher: Pan (Macmillan) First published: 2005 Bought This is in essence, a different look at the Viking 'swords and shields' books that I like reading so much (Robert Low, Giles Kristian, etc).
+If you're simply after swords and shields and bucket-loads of bloody raping and … Continue reading Review: Viking: King’s Man – Tim Severin

 A thrilling new chapter in the Raven saga